codefellows-seattle-javascript-401d19/16-19-auth/Lab-19.md

 ======

 ## Submission Instructions
-* Continue from lab 17
+* Continue from previous authorization labs.
 * Submit on canvas a question and observation, how long you spent, and a link to your pull request

 ## Resources